ExWaltz/Scripts/README.md

 This killall an application and launches it again.
 I used this when experimenting with picom settings.

 ## shotgun-area
-This script is a fork of the script show in the [shotgun github](https://github.com/neXromancers/shotgun).
+This script is a fork of the script shown in the [shotgun github](https://github.com/neXromancers/shotgun).
 I have added the feature of saving files with the option `-s`.
 #### Dependencies
 - shotgun
 - slop